Chapter 6: Syntax

 Variation across languages: order of Subject, Object, and Verb

 Having reviewed terminology relating to predicates and their arguments, we’re now in a better position to talk about variation across languages in terms of basic word order—the order found in simple declarative clauses, in the absence of any special emphasis or topic.

 English is Subject-Verb-Object (SVO).
 This is one of the most common word orders in the world’s languages, found in about 35.5% of languages (Dryer, 2013).
-Other languages with this basic word order include most of the Romance languages, and both Mandarin and Cantonese.
-This word order is usually referred to as “SVO” even though not all clauses have objects; in a sentence without an object, the order would just be SV.)
+Other languages with this basic word order include most of the Romance languages, ASL, both Mandarin and Cantonese, and Nahuatl.
+(This word order is usually referred to as “SVO” even though not all clauses have objects; in a sentence without an object, the order would just be SV.)

-All the other logically possible orders for subjects, objects, and verbs are also attested in the world’s languages, though.
-The most common basic word order is Subject-Object-Verb (41% of languages, according to Dryer 2013); for example, Japanese and Korean are both SOV languages.
+The most common basic word order is Subject-Object-Verb (41% of languages, according to Dryer 2013); for example, Japanese and Korean are both SOV languages, as is Haida.

-Many languages have the order Verb-Subject-Object, for example Irish and the other Celtic languages, as well as in Anishinaabemowin.
-Orders where the object comes before the subject (VOS, OVS, OSV) are less common, but found in a few languages.
+Basic Verb-Subject-Object order is found, for example, in Irish and the other Celtic languages, as well as in Anishinaabemowin.
+Orders where the object comes before the subject (VOS, OVS, OSV) are less common, but nonetheless found in a few languages.